codio-content/Javascript_Maze-Decomposition_variables/.guides/content/String-Arithmetic-9ad4.md

 With strings, we can do something similar.
 Take a look at the code on the left hand side.

 Here we are creating 2 variables, `firstName` and `LastName`.
-We are then adding these together to give another string `fullName` with the other variables joined together.
+We are then adding these together within the `showMessage()` function call.

 ## Play
 Play with the code on the left and do your own experiments.